KenKundert/networth/README.rst

 dollars if the units are not given.
 If the units are given and they are not dollars (such as miles for frequent flyer programs), then those values are summarized but not included in your total networth.

+Specifying the *updated* date is optional.
+If specified, then *networth* will indicate the values as stale if they exceed *max_account_value_age*.

+It is also specify information about a loan, and *networth* will compute its current balance.
+This is done by giving the principal on a particular date, the date for the given principal, the monthly payments, the interest rate, and optionally, the share.
+The rate and the share can be given in percent, meaning that an rate of 4% can either be specified as 4% or as 0.04.
+Similarly a share half share can be indicated as 50% or 0.5.
+For example:

+    class QuickenLoans(Account):
+        ...
+        estimated_value = dict(
+            real_estate = '''
+                principal=$294,058
+                date=09/04/2013
+                payment=$1,500.00
+                rate=4.375%
+            '''
+        )

+the key=value pairs can be separated by any white space, but there must be no white space surrounding the = sign.

 Usage
 -----